OUR ENGINEERS PREPARE STORM WATER MANAGEMENT REPORTS

 • Low Impact Development (LID) techniques;

-• Assess mitigation measures to minimize any negative impacts on the storm water drainage system by applying appropriate on-site controls;
+• Assess mitigation measures to minimize any negative impacts on the stormwater drainage system by applying appropriate on-site controls.

 • Demonstrate that the storm water management proposal has maximized source control measures to reduce storm water runoff from the site and maximized conveyance control measures to infiltrate and/or treat storm water run-off as appropriate and consistent with water quantity and quality objectives;